 Corrected entry: When they finish drilling the hole, they pull the pipes up and throw them in a pile.
 They fall to the 'ground' quickly.
 The asteroid would have virtually no gravity.

 Correction: It is explained before the mission that because of the asteroid's mass and it's rotation there will be unpredictable gravity.

 Corrected entry: When Rockhound realized that they're not gonna make it, he shoots the gatling gun.
 Guns need oxygen to produce a spark to fire a bullet, yet they are in space.

 Correction: Fires can't burn in the oxygen-free vacuum of space, but guns can shoot.
 Modern ammunition contains its own oxidizer, a chemical that will trigger the explosion of gunpowder, and thus the firing of a bullet, wherever you are in the universe.
 No atmospheric oxygen required.

 Corrected entry: Both teams have to drill an 800-foot hole in the asteroid (even though only one team made it to a drilling location).
 They are doing this in an area that the ground is mostly metal and they are using metal drill bits.
 The bits the drillers use in the movie are known as "rock bits" and will not cut through metal.
 There are special bits known as "milling" bits to do that.

 Correction: Having to drill through the metal was an error on their behelaf.
 They hadn't intended to land there at all, and therefore weren't prepared for it.
 They had to use what they had on hand to attempt to get the job done as well as possible.

-Corrected entry: As they're unbuckling after the rough landing on the asteroid about 1:20:00 in, it sounds as though Steve Buscemi calls Bruce Willis by his real name and not his character's name.
+Corrected entry: As they're unbuckling after the rough landing on the asteroid, it sounds as though Steve Buscemi calls Bruce Willis by his real name and not his character's name.